How disciplined segmentation and focused execution unlocked scalable growth

 Efficiency improved.

-The acquisition engine scaled with discipline.
+The acquisition engine scaled with more discipline.

 Outcome